up close view of soundproofing foam

 The microphone captures readings used to determine the level of sound in the room without a sound absorption product, like Echo Absorber™ Acoustic Panel.
 After the baseline readings are gathered, the Echo Absorber™ Acoustic Panel is placed on the floor between the speaker and the microphone.
 The sound level is measured again.

-At 250Hz the Echo Absorber™ Acoustic Panel reduced the amount of sound in the room by 30%.
-It receives a score of .3 at 250Hz.
+At 250Hz, the Echo Absorber™ Acoustic Panel reduced the amount of sound in the room by 30%, receiving a score of .3.
 Once all frequencies have been tested, they are averaged and rounded to the nearest .05.

 Here are the measurements for the